sav-che/TL-2/Authors/Brendel, Frederik {std. Brendel}.md

-> [!cite] BHL link: this entry starts at [page 58](https://www.biodiversitylibrary.org/item/103861#page/68/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 58](https://www.biodiversitylibrary.org/page/33266365) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brendel, Frederik (1820-1912), German born (Erlangen), studied at the University of Erlangen, M.D.
-1843, assistant physician at the Bamberg city hospital 1846-1848, emigrated to the United States 1850, journeying westward to Missouri, worked some time with Engelmann, settled at Peoria, Illinois, active as physician. (*Brendel*).
+1843, assistant physician at the Bamberg city hospital 1846-1848, emigrated to the United States 1850, journeying westward to Missouri, worked some time with Engelmann, settled at Peoria, Illinois, active as physician.
+**Abbreviated name**: *Brendel*

 #### Herbarium and types